Yisel: Early life

 Duque was born in Havana, Cuba on November 3, 1971, the younger of two siblings.
-In her native Havana and at her own home, she witnessed many local artists that gathered for impromptu jam sessions.
+In her native Havana and at her own home, she witnessed many local artists gathered for impromptu jam sessions.
 Inspired by this, Yisel began singing at the young age of four.
-At twelve, she began to study classical guitar in the Escuela Nacional de Arte (National School of Arts, ENA), but had to quit them because her family migrated to live in Panama.
+At twelve, she began to study classical guitar in the Escuela Nacional de Arte (National School of Arts, ENA), but had to quit because her family migrated to live in Panama.
 In 1988, her family moved to Miami, where she still lives.

 Career

 Upon her arrival in Miami, she became the youngest singer at "La Peña de la Trova", a private-owned residence in which artists would meet to sing, act, paint, and read poetry.
 Later on, she started college, but she quit and enrolled in the music department of Miami Dade Community College.

 In 1993, an audition got her a scholarship to enter the University of Miami School of Music to study Jazz Vocal Performance, thanks to an audition, she was chosen by record producers to sing on various projects for major labels.
 She graduated from the UM and joined ASCAP (American Society of Composers and Publishers).

 In 2002, Yisel started a jazz group named "Common Time", with a fusion of influences and different styles.
 The group was dissolved in 2003.

-That year, she began performing as leader and background vocalist in world tours with different artists and projects, including Gloria Estefan's Live & Unwrapped, and Chayanne's No hay imposibles and En todo estaré.
+That year, she began performing as a leader and background vocalist in world tours with different artists and projects, including Gloria Estefan's Live & Unwrapped, and Chayanne's No hay imposibles and En todo estaré.
 She also participated in many record productions and collaborated with musicians like Shakira, Alejandro Sanz, Ricky Martin, Carole King, Kevin Spacey, Lila Downs, Marc Anthony, Natalie Cole, and Prince Royce, among others.